-- Gyroscope Measures angular rotational velocity to detect rotation of the device. - · Accelerometer Measures the linear acceleration of movement to detect the orientation of the device. - Light Sensor Detects ambient light and adjusts the screen brightness.

-Proximity Sensor - Detects the presence of nearby objects without physical contact.
+- Gyroscope Measures angular rotational velocity to detect rotation of the device. - Accelerometer Measures the linear acceleration of movement to detect the orientation of the device. - Digital Compass The digital compass or magnetometer provides simple orientation in relation to the Earth's magnetic field.
+As a result, the device always knows which way is North so it can auto rotate digital maps depending on the physical orientation of the device. - Light Sensor Detects ambient light and adjusts the screen brightness. - Proximity Sensor Detects the presence of nearby objects without physical contact.
 The sensor detects when the device close to your face during a call and turns off the screen, preventing unintentional screen touches.